Publications

 Abstract

-By leveraging machine-learning algorithms and using nontraditional digital data derived primarily from borrowers’ mobile devices, digital lenders have vastly expanded access to credit in developing economies for millions of individuals without a prior credit history.
-At the same time, short-term, high-interest-rate digital loans are often issued to borrowers with low financial literacy and are subject to weak consumer protection, raising concerns over predatory lending practices.
-To examine how access to digital credit influences borrowers’ financial well-being, we take advantage of proprietary data provided by a large digital lender in Kenya that randomly approves loan applications that would have otherwise been rejected based on the borrower’s credit profile.
-We find that access to digital credit enhances the financial well-being of borrowers across a variety of mobile-phone-based well-being measures, including their monetary transaction volume, mobility, and social networks, as well as borrowers’ self-reported income and employment.
-Additionally, we provide some supporting evidence that access to digital credit leads to a greater improvement in financial well-being when borrowers have limited access to credit, take loans for business purposes, and obtain more credit.
-Overall, we demonstrate that access to short-term, high-interest-rate digital loans can benefit borrowers in developing economies.
+To mitigate information asymmetry about borrowers in developing economies, digital lenders utilize machine-learning algorithms and nontraditional data from borrowers’ mobile devices.
+Consequently, digital lenders have managed to expand access to credit for millions of individuals lacking a prior credit history.
+However, short-term, high-interest digital loans have raised concerns about predatory lending practices.
+To examine how digital credit influences borrowers’ financial well-being, we use proprietary data from a digital lender in Kenya that randomly approves loan applications that would have otherwise been rejected based on the borrower’s credit profile.
+We find that access to digital credit improves borrowers’ financial well-being across various mobilephone-based well-being measures, including monetary transaction volume, mobility, and social networks, as well as borrowers’ self-reported income and employment.
+We further show that this positive impact is more pronounced when borrowers have limited access to credit, take loans for business purposes, and obtain more credit.

 Keywords

-Borrowing and Debt; Credit; AI and Machine Learning; Welfare; Well-being; Developing Countries and Economies
+Borrowing and Debt; Credit; AI and Machine Learning; Welfare; Well-being; Developing Countries and Economies; Equality and Inequality

 Citation